syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Export-To-Excel.md

 #### AllowOutlining

-SfDataGrid allows to export the data to excel with enable the option for group expand and collapse in excel sheet, if you export the datagrid with grouping.
+SfDataGrid allows to export the data to excel with enable the option for group expand and collapse in excel sheet, if you export the data grid with grouping.
 This has been achieve by setting `AllowOutlining` as `true`.
 This property default value is false so you cannot able to expand and collapse the group in excel sheet.

 {% highlight c# %}
 DataGridExcelExportingOption option = new DataGridExcelExportingOption();